mpan31415/AutonomyFitts/README.md

 - `main_measures`: Individual analysis of autonomy's effect on each of the main measures using ANOVAs and linear models
 - `extra_analyses`: Additional analyses through auxiliary measures using ANOVAs and linear models, and correlation analyses between the measures

+All scripts load `/data/all_data.csv` as the dataframe containing all the data from the study.
 Plots are also generated in R, and the code are embedded within the above R scripts.

 <br>